darktable-org/dtdocs/content/module-reference/processing-modules/graduated-density.md

 : Set the density of the filter (EV).
 A low value underexposes slightly whereas a high value creates a strong filter.

 hardness
 : The progressiveness of the gradient.
-A low value creates a smooth transition, whereas a high value makes the transition abrupt.
+A low value creates a smooth transition, whereas a high value makes the transition more abrupt.

 rotation
 : The rotation of the filter.
-Negative values turn clockwise.
-This can also be set by moving the end of the gradient line with the mouse.
+Negative values rotate clockwise.
+The rotation can also be set by dragging the end of the gradient line with the mouse.

 hue
-: The hue of the color cast to add to the gradient
+: Choose a hue to add a color cast to the gradient.

 saturation
-: The saturation of the color cast to add to the gradient (defaults to a neutral color cast - i.e. zero saturation)
+: The saturation of the color cast to add to the gradient (defaults to a neutral color cast of 0)